-The Confederation of Philippine Manufacturers of PPE (CPMP).
+The Coalition of Philippine Manufacturers of PPE (CPMP).
 As an affiliate of CONWEP, our founding members are represented by major exporters/manufacturers of global wearable brands for the US/Europe (such as Tory Burch, Polo Ralph Lauren, Uniqlo, Ann Taylor, Kenneth Cole, Coach, etc.), by a leading electronics/semiconductor exporter manufacturer, and by a major food packaging manufacture who have heeded the call of the government to repurpose manufacturing to produce medical grade PPE products and fabric.
 The CPMP Chairman represents the leading investor/exporter of medical PPE surgical masks, whose company has been in the Philippines for more than thirty years.

 CONWEP/CPMP works with DTI-BOI supporting its Bayanihan Project on Repurposing Program providing medical grade PPE compliant with international testing standards and registered with FDA (Philippines) assuring the high quality of medical grade PPE.